Steven Kwan Player Props: Guardians vs. Diamondbacks

-On Saturday, Steven Kwan (.263 slugging percentage in past 10 games, with no home runs) and the Cleveland Guardians play the Arizona Diamondbacks, whose starting pitcher will be Tommy Henry.
-First pitch is at 10:10 PM ET.
+The Cleveland Guardians and Steven Kwan, who went 1-for-4 last time out, battle Zach Davies and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Diamondbacks.
+He had a one-hit showing in his last game (1-for-4) against the Diamondbacks.

 Steven Kwan Game Info & Props vs. the Diamondbacks